hackerb9/vt340test/charset/README.md

 ASCII character set:

 1. An 8-bit code, such as DEC-MCS or Latin-1.
 The VT340 uses the DEC Multinational Character Set by default.
-I (hackerb9) suggest switching that to the newer ISO 8859-1 (Latin-1) in the VT340 Set-Up menu.
+Hackerb9 suggests switching that to the newer ISO 8859-1 (Latin-1) in the VT340 Set-Up menu.

 2. Escape sequences (ISO 2022 "shifts") to temporarily change the meaning of characters.
 This will be discussed in greater detail below.

-3. Create a completely new character set by down-line loading a "soft character set", which includes redefining the glyphs for the 80-column and 132-column characters.
-(Only one soft character set can be loaded at a time, but the VT340 does allow a different soft character set for each session.)
+3. Create a completely new character set by down-line loading a "[soft character set](softchars.md)", which includes redefining the glyphs for the 80-column and 132-column characters.
+Only one soft character set can be loaded at a time, but the VT340 does allow a different soft character set for each session.

 4. Replace just a handful of the characters in US ASCII to make a 7-bit "National Replacement Character Set", such as "Portuguese" or